Reference: https://jupyterbook.org/interactive/hiding.html

 Our next step is to perform some quality checks on the data.
 In the previous section, we listed a few potential quality concerns based on scope.
 Next, we check the quality of the measurements and their distributions.

-Let’s start with comparing the two weight measurements to check on the consistency of the scale.
-Below is a histogram of the difference between these two measurements for the small subset of donkeys that were weighed twice.
+Let’s start by comparing the two weight measurements made on the subset of donkeys to check on the consistency of the scale.
+We make a histogram of the difference between these two measurements for the 31 donkeys that were weighed twice:

 donkeys['BCS'].value_counts()